Fulham manager Martin Jol has expressed his relief after captain Brede Hangeland signed a new two-year contract to extend his stay at Craven Cottage.

 "He came to sign it on Thursday and it was a relief.
 He is one of the best players in the division, he is our skipper and a very nice man.
 So, we're very pleased to keep him."

-"Bobby wanted to move," Jol said.
-"He thought he could help QPR, and, if he's fit, he can help any team as he's a good striker."
+"Bobby wanted to move," he claimed.
+"He thought he could help QPR and, if he's fit, he can help any team as he's a good striker."